-Does anyone believe that Jesus did not know that Peter would deny Him three times even as He told Peter He would make him a fisher of men?
-(Matthew 4:19)
+Does anyone believe that Jesus did not know that Peter would deny Him three times, even as He told Peter He would make him a fisher of men?
+(Matthew 4:19 KJV)

 Judas was responsible for the “bag” (John 13:29 KJV), which was a position worthy of some merit.
 Peter at times could be impetuous.

-What is my point you ask?
-My point is that both men walked with the Jesus and served in some capacity virtually everyday of His earthly ministry.
+What is my point, you ask?
+My point is that both men walked with Jesus and served in some capacity virtually every day of His earthly ministry.
 Both men ministered to those who flocked around the Lord.
 Both men sat under the personal instruction of Jesus.
 Both men witnessed the miracles that Jesus performed.
 It is a certainty that both men were outwardly obedient to the Lord’s instruction(s).

 We read that Peter was emphatic in his belief that he would never deny the Lord.
 In Matthew 26:35 (KJV) we also read that: “Likewise also said all the disciples.”